 Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

-These are the steps required to set up a Redis Enterprise Software cluster with OpenShift.
+Use these steps to set up a Redis Enterprise Software cluster with OpenShift.

 Prerequisites

-- OpenShift cluster installed, with at least three nodes (each meeting the minimum requirements for a development installation)
+- OpenShift cluster with at least 3 nodes (each meeting the minimum requirements for a development installation)

 Deploy the operator